-Our brains only process positives.
-If I tell you, "Don't think about pink elephants" immediately you think of pink elephants.
+Our brains do not process negatives.
+If I tell you, "Don't think about pink elephants," immediately you think of pink elephants.
 If I tell a young baseball player to lay off the high pitches, he will swing at the next high pitch.
 The brain is now focused on high pitches.

 Performance Stress

-Some deal with the stress by mentally focusing on a routine.
-Bending one's knees helps loosen tightening muscles as does stretching and/or taking deep breaths.
-Success depends on being able to calm and focus your conscious mind so that the unconscious can do what it has done successfully many times, without the restriction of thinking too much.
+Some deal with the stress by creating a routine.
+You can mindlessly go through your routine and get away from your thoughts.
+Success depends on being able to calm and focus your conscious mind so that the unconscious can do what it has done successfully many times!

 Body/Mind Connection

-Many understand that negative thoughts can affect our mood and consequently how we carry our bodies.
-But did you know that how you carry your body can affect your mood?
+Many understand that negative thoughts can affect our mood and how we carry our bodies.
+But how you carry your body can affect your mood?
 Feeling down?
 Force yourself to smile!
 See how it makes you feel...

 Feeling a lack of confidence?
 Notice your body language and posture, the position of your head.
 Now change it.
 Hold your head up high, eyes straight ahead, shoulders back, chest out.